ironbar/arc25/docs/modeling/Iteration_26_more_compute.md

 - Created dataset from huggingface [barc0/Llama-3.1-ARC-Potpourri-Induction-8B](https://huggingface.co/barc0/Llama-3.1-ARC-Potpourri-Induction-8B)
 - After installing the requirements stopping the machine took more time, probably due to saving the environment
+- Starting a job takes around 10 minutes (probably spend copying the environment)

 #### Doubts

 - When I start a container and select some type of machine.
 Do I pay for the machine when installing python or other things?
 Should I select a cheap machine for development and a expensive one for training?
 - I lost internet when using wireguard, solved.
 - I have created a dataset but does not seem to be working
 - First job in the Sidney cluster asked for 1 GPUs and received 4.
 Maybe it's the minimum.
+But a second job has received 8 GPUs.

 ## Results